Adalann/si-genetic/README.md

 python genetic.py [options]
 ```

-You can specify the folloing options :
+You can specify the following options :

     -p, --population-size [integer]:
         The size of the population that will be use in the genetic algorithm.